ekristen/aws-nuke/README.md

 This is not a comprehensive list, but here are some of the highlights:

-* New Feature: Signed Darwin Binaries for MacOS
+* New Feature: Signed Darwin Binaries for macOS
 * New Feature: Published Homebrew Tap (ekristen/tap/aws-nuke@3)
 * New Feature: Global Filters
 * New Feature: Run Against All Enabled Regions